 Our College Counselor

 A full-time director of college counseling, Mr. Clarke, is on staff to support students from 9th grade through 12th grade through the college preparation process.
+He has more than 20 years of experience counseling students through the college preparation and application process.

 Mr. Clarke uses the "Cura Personalis" model, which refers to "Care of the Whole Person," as he counsels students on their individual paths to post-secondary education.